 Text of hundreds of 20th Century British poems by major poets.

 A collection of 598 volumes of poetry by 283 poets from 1900 to the present day, including W. B. Yeats, Rudyard Kipling, Robert Graves, A. E. Housman, John Betjeman, Fleur Adcock, Tony Harrison, Benjamin Zephaniah and Carol Ann Duffy, and incorporating the poets in The Faber Poetry Library.

 A historical survey of literary theory and criticism.
 It includes more than 240 alphabetically arranged entries on critics and theorists, critical schools and movements.
 Also the critical and theoretical innovations of specific countries and historical periods.

 The most comprehensive dictionary of the English language.
 It traces the development of English from approximately 1150 AD up to the present day.
 It covers the full spectrum of English language usage, from formal to slang, as it has evolved over time.
 Contains the complete text of the 20-volume Second Edition, first published in 1989, together with its 3-volume Additions Series.

-This Encyclopedia surveys American literature in 350 essays from leading scholars, encompassing the range and depth of American literary history from the 1600s to the present day.
-The Encyclopedia includes essays on poets, playwrights, essayists, and novelists, as well as major works and essays on literary movements, periods, and themes.
-No mere catalog of dates, events, and synopses, the Encyclopedia's articles offer historical perspective and social context along with a range of possibilities with regard to critical approach.
+This resource surveys American literature, covering literary history from the 1600s to present day.
+Content includes essays on poets, playwrights, essayists, and novelists, as well as major works and essays on literary movements, periods, and themes.